Reports, Policies & Legal

 the unanticipated departure of key members of university staff

-The approved SPP linked below along with supporting policies and procedures provides assurance to current and future students, and to the OfS, that we have in place appropriate arrangements to protect the quality and continuation of study for our students.
+The approved SPP linked below (click here to view the Student Protection Plan as a google doc) along with supporting policies and procedures provides assurance to current and future students, and to the OfS, that we have in place appropriate arrangements to protect the quality and continuation of study for our students.

 Please click the links below to find out more: